khabardaar/khabardaar.github.io/content/about/about.md

 +++

 Khabardaar Podcast is a Hindi language show presented by Aparita Bhandari and Baisakhi Roy, two Toronto-based arts/life journalists.
 Lifelong Bollywood fans, Aparita and Baisakhi talk about what’s going on in the Hindi film industry, and discuss themes explored to Bollywood films.
-Subscribe for your weekly fix!
+Subscribe for your fix!